-Dr Kerina Jones
+Professor Kerina Jones

 Julie Kennedy is an experienced project and business manager.
 She spent fifteen years as an NHS IM&T project manager, working on regional and national projects with an eHealth focus.
 Joining Swansea University in 2010 as a Business Development Manager, she successfully developed a number of successful University / local industry collaboration projects and secured Welsh Government funding for two spinout projects (Health Cloud CIRP and Life Science Wales KEP).
 Within the SAIL Databank team Julie’s role is to manage the business workflow processes, ensuring that projects progress through their lifecycles from initial scoping to final closure and post project evaluation.

-Sarah is a Research Analyst for the SAIL Databank.
+Sarah is a Senior Data Scientist for the SAIL Databank.
 She works with researchers to define their research requirements and provides support regarding the use of health data within research projects.
 She contributes analytical support to a range of research projects and also contributes to increasing knowledge and awareness about the quality of data within the datasets held by the SAIL Databank.
 She joined the SAIL Databank in 2014; prior to this she was employed in the NHS in England and in Wales in roles relating to Public Health and Information Management.